Rufasa85/boatBook/README.md

-information about all bering sea boats
+information about all bering sea boats!